Zoloft and PPHN: Understanding the FDA Warning and Causation Evidence

 Frequently Asked Questions

-What is the FDA warning about Zoloft and PPHN?
+Is there a specific FDA warning for Zoloft and PPHN?

 Does submitting information create an attorney-client relationship?